How to Become a Tour Pilot in Hawaii - Steps, Reqs, Pay, Insider Info

 Schedule

-• Tuesday-Saturday, 8:45am - 5:30pm
+• Tuesday-Saturday, 8:45am - 5:30pm, about an hour lunch break

 • Tours run year round